Jenniferpan2003/SONIC-EMOJI-MAYHEM---An-interactive-music-creation-app-with-emoji-animations/README.md

 - 😂 Actually fun
 - 🎨 Art meets music meets CHAOS

-### The Philosophy:
-> "Music is subjective.
-Weirdness is objective.
-This app is both." - Some wise person, probably

 ## 🙋🏻‍♀️ The Mastermind Behind This

 **Created by**: Pan Jiani (Jennifer) aka MuddyTomato 🍅